MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### QR codes detected, but why am I getting no data?

 * In RS5 version of the plugin, not all encodings are supported.
 If the platform cannot decode the qrcode, there will be no data.
-You can use the stream and intrepret the data using opensource code.
-In RS6 more encodings are supported.
+You can use the stream and interpret the data using open source code.
+In RS6, more encodings are supported.
 * Some features such as structure append and micro QR codes are not supported.

 ### How to clear the codes from my app?
 It seems once you find a code, they tend to persist.